Hiking in Picos de Europa: Spain's Best-Kept Secret

 Bonus Hike: Ruta del Cares

-In addition to a hut-to-hut trek, the Ruta del Cares is another highlight for hiking in Picos de Europa.
+In addition to the hut-to-hut trek, the Ruta del Cares is another highlight for hiking in Picos de Europa.
 While it's not part of our hut-to-hut trek, it's worth exploring if you have more time in the region.

 This beautiful trail takes you back and forth along a deep gorge (La Garganta Divina, or the Divine Throat) through which the Cares River flows.
-In some sections, you walk hundreds of meters higher than the river, so it's good to know if you have a fear of heights.
+In some sections, you’ll find yourself hundreds of meters above the river, so it's good to know if you have a fear of heights.
 The total distance of the hike is about 22 kilometers, starting and ending in Poncebos or Caín de Valdéon.
 The elevation gain during the hike is limited; the initial stretch from Poncebos goes uphill, and the rest of the route is mostly flat.
 Along the way, you pass by cliffs, through tunnels, and enjoy stunning views of the mountains and the river.
 If you find the total distance of 22 kilometers too much, you can choose to walk only from Poncebos to Caín de Valdéon or vice versa.
 In that case, make sure to arrange transportation back to your car or accommodation, for example, by calling a taxi.

 Bonus Hike: Ruta del Cares